Kellypek/ghosttx/README.md

 2. Navigate to the frontend directory: `cd frontend`
 3. Install dependencies: `npm install`
 4. Start development server: `npm run dev`

-Contract (Stylus)
-The smart contracts are located in the /contract directory.
+Contract (Stylus):The smart contracts are located in the /contract directory.
 You will need the Stylus Rust SDK to compile and deploy.

 ## 🛡 Disclaimer
 This is a diagnostic tool designed for the Arbitrum Stylus ecosystem.
 Always verify transaction signatures before approving.